How to Convert JSON to CSV in Excel: A Definitive Step by Step Guide

 Step 1: Get the Data

-Open a fresh Excel workbook.
-Go to the Data tab in the top ribbon.
+Open fresh Excel workbook.
+Navigate to Data tab in top ribbon.

 Step 2: Navigate the Power Query Editor